© The Association of Anaesthetists of Great Britain and Ireland

 Submission should be via the following routes, depending on the type of material:

-From 1st October 2013, case reports can no longer be submited directly to Anaesthesia.
+Case reports cannot be submited directly to Anaesthesia.
 Authors wishing to submit a case report for publication should do so via the Anaesthesia Cases website, which is hosted by the AAGBI and may be reached at www.anaesthesiacases.org.
 Case reports will be considered for publication online at the Anaesthesia Cases website, and a proportion will be passed to Anaesthesia for possible publication in the Journal.
 Those not published by Anaesthesia will be passed back to Anaesthesia Cases for publication there.
 (N.B. case reports published in Anaesthesia Cases will not appear in Anaesthesia, and they may not be submitted for publication elsewhere).

 There are two routes for sending correspondence: